ShadowKnightMK4/InsightDebugApi/Readme.md

 conflict with an existing exception and the right bit is set to indicate that it is a user code generated exception.
 With this system, the debugger can be a metaphorical man in the middle.

-	If you don’t need any logging and have fixed needs, you may just be fine with telemetry DLL that does not need something written in the sheath to interpret exceptions generated from it.
+	If you donâ€™t need any logging and have fixed needs, you may just be fine with telemetry DLL that does not need something written in the sheath to interpret exceptions generated from it.
 Consider a hypothetical example.
-One needs all calls to CreateFileW to first check “C:\MyCustomRepository” before other locations.
+One needs all calls to CreateFileW to first check â€œC:\MyCustomRepositoryâ€ before other locations.
 A solution would be detouring CreateFileW to code that does the check before calling the original CreateFileW.
-You may want to include logging info BUT you don’t have too.
+You may want to include logging info BUT you donâ€™t have too.